-Prerequisite: Remove the required plate work, see "3.11 Plate work" [▶ 124].
+Prerequisite: Remove the required plate work, see "3.10 Plate work" [▶ 124].

-- 1 Locate the thermistor that needs to be removed. - 2 Remove the thermistor from the thermistor holder as follows: - For outdoor unit air (ambient) thermistor: Open the thermistor holder and remove the thermistor from the holder. - For refrigerant piping thermistors: - Cut the tie straps that fix the insulation and the thermistor wire. - Cut and remove the insulation. - Pull the clip that fixes the thermistor. - Remove the thermistor from the thermistor holder.
+- 1 Locate the thermistor that needs to be removed. - Remove the thermistor as follows: - For outdoor unit air (ambient) thermistor: Remove the thermistor from the heat exchanger grille recess.
+Remove the protection tube. - For refrigerant piping thermistors: - Cut the tie straps that fix the insulation and the thermistor wire. - Cut and remove the insulation. - Pull the clip that fixes the thermistor. - Remove the thermistor from the thermistor holder.